 To serve state utility regulators by producing and disseminating relevant, high-quality research that provides the analytical framework and practical tools necessary to improve their public interest decision-making.

 The NARUC-NRRI Relationship

 NRRI was founded in 1976 by the National Association of Regulatory Utility Commissioners (NARUC).
-While corporately independent, NARUC and NRRI are linked in multiple ways to ensure accountability.
-NRRI’s formation and its dues structure were approved by NARUC’s Board of Directors.
+While corporately independent, NARUC and NRRI work closely together to support the nation’s public utility commissions.
+NARUC’s Board of Directors was instrumental in creating NRRI and continues to provide support.
 NRRI’s bylaws were approved by the NARUC Board’s Executive Committee.
-State commissioners constitute a majority of NRRI’s Board.
-NARUC’s Executive Committee receives regular reports on NRRI from its Second Vice President, who is an ex officio member of NRRI’s Board.
-The NARUC Board’s Education and Research Subcommittee evaluates NRRI’s performance and makes recommendations to the Board of Directors.
-NARUC’s Executive Director is a member of the NRRI Board.
+State commissioners constitute a majority of NRRI’s Board, and NARUC’s Second Vice President is an ex officio member of NRRI’s Board.
+NARUC’s Executive Director is also NRRI’s Executive Director.

 NRRI provides state regulators with quality research and training.
 Its webinars and other programs provide information on key changes and activities in the industries regulated by the state commissions.